+There are times in which scheduled or unplanned interruptions to the Academic Schedule occur.
+Adverse weather is an example of such an interruption.
 The School of Nursing will abide by the university's decision to cancel or delay classes due to inclement weather.
 This includes any course related to the School of Nursing and any related clinical experiences.
-When classes are cancelled by the university, "Students who miss scheduled activities shall be allowed to make up any work missed."
-Please see University Policy 701
+Please see University Policy 701 Emergency Management | Office of Legal Affairs | UNC Charlotte and the Emergency Management website Winter Weather - Emergency Management (charlotte.edu)

 At times, classes will be held when road and weather conditions may vary across the area.
 The decision to travel to campus or clinical sites during inclement weather ultimately rests with the students and faculty members.
 Students are responsible for academic work they miss due to these absences.
 The make-up of the work will be individualized to the course as best determined by the course faculty.
+Please see the UNC Charlotte Academic Procedure: Schedule Interruption Guidelines.
+UNC Charlotte Academic Procedure: Schedule Interruption Guidelines | Office of the Provost | UNC Charlotte